 Kane joins Navy after five years at Holy Cross

-Announced in July of 2014 as an assistant coach, Kane works with the Mids' offense and recruiting efforts.
-Kane joined the Navy baseball program following five seasons at Holy Cross.
+Announced in July of 2014 as an assistant coach, Kane is now in his third year working with the Mids' offense and recruiting efforts.

-As the first-year hitting coach for Navy, Kane guided the Mids to one of the most successful offensive seasons in recent history.
-Across the board, Navy saw marked improvement as the squad hit 23 points better, increased its run total by 98, hit total by 128, doubles by 28, triples by 20 and slugging percentage by 55 points.
+In his first season with Navy in 2015, Kane guided the Mids to one of the most successful offensive seasons in recent history.
+Across the board, Navy saw marked improvement as the squad hit 23 points better, increased its run total by 98, hit total by 128, doubles by 28, triples by 20 and slugging percentage by 55 points over the 2014 squad.
 The team’s penchant for extra-base hits came to forefront in 2015 as the Mids led the nation in triples with 36, seven more than the second-best team, Stony Brook.
-Navy’s 83 doubles in 2015 ranked 10th all-time in team’s single-season record books.
+Navy’s 83 doubles in 2015 ranked 11th all-time in team’s single-season record books.
 Nationally, the Mids finished 85th in batting average (.284), 96th in total hits (541) and 99th in runs scored (320).
-That hit total sits second all-time in the team record book.
+That hit total sits thirdd all-time in the team record book.

 Individually, Kane aided first-year Midshipmen and junior college transfer Sean Trent record a Third-Team All-American worthy year with a stellar statline of 94 base hits, a .407 batting average, 18 doubles and 42 RBIs.
 Trent finished third in the nation in hits and fifth overall in batting average, while his doubles total was first in the Patriot League and RBIs second in the league.
 In addition to his All-American status, Trent was named the Patriot League Player of the Year.
 With Trent leading the way, three Midshipmen earned all-league honors in 2015: Trent (first team-OF), Adrian Chinnery (first team-C) and Robert Currie (second team-OF).
 Another individual highlight from Kane’s first year at Navy was Connor Deneen finishing the season ranked third in the NCAA with eight triples.